top of page

 Photo by Attila Janosi on Unsplash

-For me, everywhere I turn, there is a tug for me to use these weeks to restore my relationships.
+For me, everywhere I turn, there is a tug to use these weeks to restore my relationships.
 Tucked away in the book of Numbers, there is a special pledge called a Nazirite Vow.
-Numbers 6 describes the process one needs to take, “'If a man or woman wants to make a special vow, a vow of separation to the LORD as a Nazirite’ (Numbers 6:2).
-Samuel and Samson in the Old Testament and John the Baptist in the New Testament speak of this vow.
-Numbers 6 describes it as being a vow taken by men and women alike purely for personal reasons, such as thanksgiving for recovery from illness or for the birth of a child.
+Numbers 6 describes the process one needs to take: “If a man or woman wants to make a special vow, a vow of separation to the LORD as a Nazirite” (Numbers 6:2).
+Samuel and Samson in the Old Testament, as well as John the Baptist in the New Testament, speak of this vow.

-The vow had a specific time frame, a beginning, and an end as these two statements indicate: “Throughout the period of his separation he is consecrated to the LORD...
+Numbers 6 describes it as a vow taken by men and women alike, purely for personal reasons, such as thanksgiving for recovery from illness or for the birth of a child.
+The vow had a specific time frame, a beginning, and an end, as these two statements indicate: “Throughout the period of his separation he is consecrated to the LORD...
 Now this is the law for the Nazirite when the period of his separation is over” (Numbers 6:8, 13a).
-So, the Nazirite vow usually had both a beginning and an end.
-Although the Nazirite vow is an Old Testament concept, there is a New Testament parallel.

 Photo by Randy Fath on Unsplash